benzidane027/odoo_for_clients/setup_procces.md

 * create vm in proxmox and install proxmox backup
 * fix ip address in router for all servers
 * in proxmox: make container run automatically in startup
-* in vm debian: update system packages and install necessary package(wget,git,ccze)
+* in vm debian: update system packages and install necessary package(wget,git,ccze,zip)
 * in vm debian: setup ssh server
 * in vm debian: install docker
 * in vm debian: clone odoo repo from github